 Upcoming Webinar: GIS and Optimization Tools for Linking Transportation and Natural Resource Planning

-Please join the Federal Highway Administration (FHWA) and the American Association of State Highway and Transportation Officials (AASHTO) Technology Implementation Group at the December National Highway Institute (NHI) Innovations Web Conference, which will address an approach for optimizing mitigation in a fiscally constrained environment.
+The Federal Highway Administration (FHWA) and the American Association of State Highway and Transportation Officials (AASHTO) Technology Implementation Group at the December National Highway Institute (NHI) Innovations Web Conference, addressed an approach for optimizing mitigation in a fiscally constrained environment.

-Mr. Will Allen, III, Director of Strategic Conservation Fund and Dr. Kent Messer, Associate Professor of Applied Economics and Statistics, University of Delaware will discuss how optimization decision support tools, project selection criteria development techniques, and green infrastructure mapping can better balance the needs of transportation projects with environmental concerns.
-This is a follow-up to the June 2011 “Transportation Innovations: Linking Transportation and Natural Resource Planning Through Environmental GIS Tools,” which highlighted the experiences of Maryland and Texas.
+Mr. Will Allen, III, Director of Strategic Conservation Fund and Dr. Kent Messer, Associate Professor of Applied Economics and Statistics, University of Delaware discussed how optimization decision support tools, project selection criteria development techniques, and green infrastructure mapping better balance the needs of transportation projects with environmental concerns.
+This was a follow-up to the June 2011 "Transportation Innovations: Linking Transportation and Natural Resource Planning Through Environmental GIS Tools," which highlighted the experiences of Maryland and Texas.